unidesigner/unidesign/ROADMAP_objectmodel.rst

     /Group:Region
         # defines the container region for datasets of different
         # types in the subhierarchy, dataset can contain multiple Regions

         Attributes:
+            id : int
+                # needs ids to be used as hash id and for RegionConnector specification
             dimension: (int,int,int)
             resolution: (float,float,float)
             resolution_unit: (str,str,str)